-These policies cover common risks faced by electronics stores.
+These insurance policies cover common risks faced by electronics stores.

-General liability insurance covers common risks, such as customer property damage and injuries.
-Bundle with property insurance for savings in a business owner’s policy.
+A general liability policy covers basic third-party risks, including accidents that harm customers or damage their property.
+Bundle it with commercial property insurance for savings in a business owner's policy.

 Most states require workers' comp for computer and electronics stores that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.